Daily readings

 Tuesday, February 3, 2026

 Saint Blase, Bishop Martyr and Saint Ansgar, Bishop.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Blase, Bishop Martyr and Saint Ansgar, Bishop